davidbwaikato/BlowingInTheWind/README.md

-# BlowingInTheWind
+# Blowing In The Wind

-COMPX241 Smoke and Mirrors Project - A hot air balloon simulator using real world weather and mapping data
+COMPX241 Smoke and Mirrors Project: A geo-guessing game based around a hot air balloon simulator using real world weather and mapping data

 ## Installation/Setup